zccrs/comfyui-dci/README.md

 This extension is available on the official ComfyUI Registry.
 You can install it directly through ComfyUI Manager:

 1. Open ComfyUI Manager in your ComfyUI interface
-2. Search for "DCI Image Export Extension" or "comfyui-dci"
+2. Search for "DCI Image Export Extension", "comfyui-dci", "debian package creator", or "deb packager"
 3. Click Install and restart ComfyUI

 ### Automatic Installation (Alternative)